 “The unexamined life is not worth living.” – Socrates

 6) We could just decide to stop feeling sorry for ourselves and go out and do something to help someone else have a better day.
-Most of us feel better when we have done something to help our fellow humans, animals, plants, or the earth herself.
+Most of us feel better when we do something to help our fellow humans, animals, plants, or the earth herself.
 So, we can make a choice to sit here and feel sorry for ourselves, or go and help someone else….. and have the reward of feeling better ourselves at the same time.
-Choice?
-One person feeling down and out, or two or more feeling better?????
+Choice: One person feeling down and out, or two or more people feeling better?
 Really there is no choice, it should be a no-brainer!

 7) Be grateful and appreciative for all that you are and all that you have.
 Even with our suffering, life is not ALL bad.
 So tune your thoughts into the good things in your life.
 Did the sun come up this morning?
 Great.
 Maybe it was behind some rain clouds?
 Also great!
-Because without clouds, there is no rain, and we would not be able to grow all the delicious foods we consume to sustain our wonderful bodies without the rain.
+Because without clouds, there is no rain, and we would not be able to grow all the delicious foods we consume to sustain our wonderful bodies.

-So, I hope you are beginning to understand that: It’s not what happens that affects our level of happiness….
-BUT IT IS WHAT WE THINK ABOUT WHAT HAPPENS THAT DETERMINES IF WE SUFFER OR NOT!
+So, I hope you are beginning to understand that: It’s not what happens that affects your level of happiness….
+BUT IT’S WHAT YOU THINK ABOUT WHAT IS HAPPENING THAT DETERMINES IF YOU SUFFER OR NOT!

 And this inevitably leads us to the next section……

-Short-term, quick fixes are great, but is there a better way to generally end our suffering?
+Short-term, quick fixes are great, but there is a better way to end suffering?

 Since our suffering (not the physical problems and sickness) is brought about by our thoughts, it means our suffering is only present when we are thinking thoughts that bring us down.
 Therefore it is temporary.